-VNFs move individual network and security functions out of dedicated hardware devices into software that runs on commodity hardware.
-These tasks, used by both network service providers and businesses, include firewalls, domain name system (DNS), caching and network address translation (NAT).
-They can also run as virtual machines (VMs).
+VNFs move individual network and network security functions out of dedicated hardware devices and into software that runs on commodity hardware.
+These tasks, used by both network service providers and enterprises, include routers, firewalls, domain name system (DNS), load balancing, caching and network address translation.
+VNFs run within virtual machines (VMs) or containers.

 VNFs can be linked together like building blocks in a process known as service chaining.
-Although the concept is not new, service chaining -- and the application provisioning process -- is simplified and shortened using VNFs.
+Although the concept is not new, service chaining -- and the service provisioning/deprovisioning processes -- are simplified and enable tremendous scalability using VNFs.

 Benefits of VNFs

 Traditionally, new services and network functions are installed on proprietary hardware and manually configured on a device-by-device basis.
 Network engineers enable and configure the required functions within dedicated appliances.
 With service chaining, for example, engineers would need to manually cable together each dedicated appliance to link certain functions so they perform a desired sequence.